glondu/belenios/INSTALL.md

 manage to get opam running by other means, and directly use it to install the dependencies of Belenios.

+### Bootstrap fails because of an error with an OPAM package

+For reproducibility purposes, the `opam-bootstrap.sh` script hardcodes a specific revision of the OPAM repository.
+However, it may happen that this revision becomes unusable, e.g. the URL of some tarball changes.
+This may give errors like bad checksums when running the script.

+To recover from such errors, update your local copy of the OPAM repository with the following commands:

+    source env.sh
+    cd $OPAMROOT/../opam-repository
+    git pull --ff-only
+    opam update

+then run the `opam install` command that can be found in the `opam-bootstrap.sh` script.

 ### Missing sources

 The instructions outlined in this document and in the